JoaoCarlosRosaJunior/learning-java/README.md

 # Learning Java from scratch

-This is my personal repository with the codes and comments I'm using for learn Java.
+This is my personal repository with the codes and comments I'm using to learn Java.